 Medicare Part D: Prescription Drugs

-Medicare Part D has one very important thing in common with part C: they’re both managed by private insurance companies.
+Medicare Part D has one very important thing in common with Part C: they’re both managed by private insurance companies.
 These companies have contracts with the federal government, and they do share some of the expenses, but the federal government does not manage the program directly.

-Your Medicare Part D coverage will require you to pay a premium, a yearly deductible, coinsurance payments, any coverage gap costs, Extra Help fees, and a late enrollment penalty (if you do not enroll during the regular enrollment period).
+Medicare Part D coverage requires you to pay a premium, a yearly deductible, coinsurance payments, any coverage gap costs, Extra Help fees, and a late enrollment penalty (if you do not enroll during the regular enrollment period).
 These costs will vary greatly from person to person based on a variety of factors.
 It’s best to have a conversation with all parties involved – including your doctor, the company who is managing your drug plan, and any other entities that are involved in your outpatient prescription drug care.
 This will help you purchase the most comprehensive plan at the most affordable price.

 So far, we’ve covered the bare-bone basics of what you should expect from your Medicare coverage benefits.
 We’ve also given a few common examples of the services it will pay for.
 But everyone has unique medical needs, and it can be hard to determine whether the services, prescriptions, and equipment you require will be covered by Parts A, B, and D. If you’re still a little uncertain, take a look at our sidebar to the left.
 We have several, in-depth articles discussing specific topics that will likely be relevant to your personal interests.